camunda/camunda-docs-manual/content/update/minor/716-to-717/was.md

 * `regex-$GRAALJS_VERSION.jar`
 * `truffle-api-$GRAALJS_VERSION.jar`

-# 4. Maintain the Camunda Platform Configuration
+# 4. Maintain the Camunda Platform configuration

 If you have previously replaced the default Camunda Platform configuration with a custom configuration following any of the ways outlined in the [deployment descriptor reference][configuration-location], it may be necessary to restore this configuration.
 This can be done by repeating the configuration replacement steps for the updated platform.